Long-Term Effects of Car Accidents

 Emotional Effects of a Car Accident

-Some injuries are not immediately apparent after an accident, but regardless of when an injury first appears, it can have a long term effect.
-One of the areas in which car accident injuries typically are long lasting are those related to psychological or emotional trauma.
+Some injuries are not immediately apparent after an accident, but regardless of when an injury first appears, it can have a long-term effect.
+One of the areas in which car accident injuries typically are long lasting is those related to psychological or emotional trauma.

 Physical Car Accident Effects

 The more severe physical injuries associated with a car accident commonly include brain and head trauma such as a traumatic brain injury, neck injuries such as whiplash, neck strains, or disk damage, and back or spine injuries such as sprains, strains, fractures, or disk injuries.4

 Physical injuries that are associated with long-term effects are usually permanent disabilities such as amputations, paralysis, or TBI’s which create a diminished mental capacity, but soft tissue injuries that affect the tissue surrounding and connecting tendons, muscles, and ligaments are also usually long term.

 This is why determining the extent of an injury and the potential for future pain and suffering is an important component to recovering from an auto accident.

 Contact an Experienced St. Louis Personal Injury Attorney for a Free Consultation